facebookarchive/spark-state/README.md

 ### Spark AR project setup

-1. [Download](https://sparkar.facebook.com/ar-studio/learn/downloads/) or upgrade to Spark AR Studio v128 or higher.
+1. <a href="https://sparkar.facebook.com/ar-studio/learn/downloads/" target="_blank">Download</a> or upgrade to Spark AR Studio v128 or higher.
 2. Open your project in Spark AR Studio.
 3. Open the AR Library from within the Assets panel and select the **Script Packages** tab.
 4. Import the `spark-state` package to the project.